gibbona1/learning_app/README.md

         - [x] create new review whether correct or incorrect with associated times etc.
         - [ ] only do at end of session (pick small block size e.g. 10)
         - [ ] spectrogram, audio, scientific name could be could be different testing grounds, like reading + meaning in WK
+        - [ ] stats for session (temporary or store)
     - [ ] ungradedSession (select some items to review, no change to items)
     - [ ] classroom (connects teacher and students)
         - [ ] Lesson/course creator (teacher, admin) probably just permissions based
         - [x] Assign students to teacher
+        - [ ] Add classroom ID to user in create and addLearnerToClass
         - [ ] Teacher view (correct/incorrect items)
         - [ ] group stats
         - [ ] class tests